SLiCKMx/wsl-process-killer/README.md

 # wsl-process-killer
 A simple utility for killing running Windows processes from within WSL.
+Runs batch command `taskkill` with its `/F` and `/IM` parameters.

 Usage:
 ```